MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/security-levels-email-deployment-and-remote-form-templates.md

 ### Example: Deploying restricted form templates on an extranet

-1. Save the Domain form template on a Web site that is running Microsoft SharePoint Foundation 2010.
+1. Save the Domain form template on a website that is running Microsoft SharePoint Foundation 2010.

 2. Change the form template security level to Restricted.